 Lindsay lives in St. Petersburg and on days when she isn’t schooling others on what sustainable seafood to purchase, she enjoys eating said seafood, paddle boarding across Florida waters, enjoying the beaches, and adding new countries to her travel bucket list.

 Dominique Lazarre ’06 | B.S.
 Marine Science, Environmental Studies

-Dr. Lazarre is currently an Associate Research Scientist at the Fish and Wildlife Research Institute in St. Petersburg, Florida.
-She leads a data management team that provides fisheries data to state and regional partners for species assessments that support sustainable fisheries in Florida.
-Dominique also has experience working in academia: she is currently an adjunct professor for the Department of Biological Sciences at University of South Florida St. Petersburg and was previously a visiting professor in Environmental Studies at Eckerd College.
+After graduate school Dominique's career focus has shifted towards fisheries management, working as a data analyst to support the stock assessment process and fisheries managers in various roles.
+Dominique spent five years working as an Associate Research Scientist at the Fish and Wildlife Research Institute in St. Petersburg, Florida.
+She led a data management team that provided fisheries data to state and regional partners for stock assessments that evaluate the health of fisheries in Florida.
+She recently transitioned to a new position as a Fish Biologist for the National Oceanic and Atmospheric Administrations, in the National Marine Fisheries Service.
+She provides analytical support for fisheries managers that set regulations for federal fish stocks in the Gulf of Mexico, Southeast United States, and Caribbean.
+Dominique also has experience working in academia.
+She was previously an adjunct professor for the Department of Biological Sciences at University of South Florida St. Petersburg and a visiting professor in Environmental Studies at Eckerd College.

 William "Patrick" Clough '97| B.A.
 International Studies